ez3r0sec/JamfProThreatHunting/README.md

 the repository require the target device to be on the LAN and there must be an SMB/Samba server with a share designed to capture the results.

-Certain settings in the JSS and practices may also ease malware hunting.
+Certain settings in the JSS and practices may also ease malware hunting and potentially prevent some security issues.
 Some general recommendations are to:

   0. Implement the CIS Benchmarks for macOS (hxxps://github[.]com/jamfprofessionalservices/CIS-for-macOS-Sierra) and maintain security settings using policies and smart groups in the JSS to manage desired state of security